Pierre Moscovici: Member of the European Parliament

-On 20 July 2004, Moscovici was elected one of the 14 Vice-Presidents of the European Parliament and was re-elected on 17 January 2007.
+On 20 July 2004, Moscovici was elected one of the 14 Vice-presidents of the European Parliament and was re-elected on 17 January 2007.
 In addition, he served on the Committee on Foreign Affairs.

 Of Romanian origin, he was one of the supporters of Romania's EU integration.
 He stated that he identifies itself as a half Romanian.

-Member of the French National Assembly and Minister for Finance and Economy
+Member of the French National Assembly

 From 2007 to 2012, Moscovici was a Member of the French National Assembly (4th constituency in the Doubs), serving on the Committee on Foreign Affairs, and subsequently the Finance Committee.
 He also served as vice-president of the Assembly's Committee on European Affairs.

 He was President of the Pays de Montbéliard Agglomération (PMA – Greater Montbéliard Authority) from 2008 to 2012.

 In 2011, Moscovici endorsed François Hollande and ran his successful campaign for the 2012 French presidential election.
 In the subsequent legislative election, Moscovici was re-elected to the National Assembly from the 4th constituency in the Doubs.